-- Restoring the spare ratio to 20%

-- Restoring gap trains

-- Elimination of 4-car train operation in the peak period
+- Restoring gap trains (cars borrowed for Largo extension) - Elimination of 4-car train operation in the peak period

 Yellow Line to Fort Totten

 Extends the Yellow Line from Mount Vernon to Fort Totten.
 The Board of Directors approved an eighteen month District of Columbia reimbursable project to extend the Yellow Line from Mount Vernon to Fort Totten during off peak hours, beginning January 2007.